mknw/nf-synth/README.md

 This repository contains the code for the MSc Thesis: *"Normalising Flows: Seeing Latent Space"*.

-It is intended to compress images with continuous, Normalising Flows (NF) generative models.
+It is intended to compress images with continuous, Normalising Flow (NF) generative models.

 The NF architectures are: